sofa-framework/sofa/applications/plugins/SofaMatrix/SofaMatrix.md

 ### GlobalSystemMatrixExporter

-GlobalSystemMatrixExporter is a component to export the matrix of a linear system.
+GlobalSystemMatrixExporter is a component to export the matrix of a linear system as a file.

+#### Filename

+A Data "filename" is available to specify the name of the exported file.
+If "filename" is not set, it gets the name of the component.

+"filename" can be an absolute path, or relative to the SOFA executable.
+Directories are created if necessary.

+The extension in "filename" defines the file format.

+A number is added after the filename.
+It corresponds to the number of elapsed time steps when the file is exported.

+Depending on the Data "exportEveryNumberOfSteps", the matrix can be export only at specified number of time steps.

+#### Supported File Format

-It supports the following file formats:
+GlobalSystemMatrixExporter supports the following file formats:
 * **txt**: exports a Python-like list of lists, containing all the matrix values including the zeros.
 It uses the `operator<<` in `BaseMatrix`.
 * **csv**: exports a simple comma-separated values file, containing all the matrix values including the zeros.